 If you are asking to be paid back, you are asking for a coverage decision.
-We will see if the service or item you paid for is a covered service or item, and we will check to see if you followed all the rules for using your coverage.
+We will check if the service or item you paid for is a covered service or item, and we will check if you followed all the rules for using your coverage.